Can you overdose on caffeine?

 U.S. government dietary guidelines suggest adults may consume up to 400 mg of caffeine a day as part of their diet.
 This quantity is equivalent to around three to five 8-ounce cups of coffee.

-It is not clear what impact caffeine and stimulants may have on children and adolescents.
-Hence why the American Academy of Pediatrics advise that children and adolescents should not consume caffeine.
+The impact caffeine and stimulants on children and adolescents is not clear.
+This explains the advice of the American Academy of Pediatrics that children and adolescents should not consume caffeine.

 Sources of caffeine